MIT-Emerging-Talent/ET6-CDSP-group-20-repo/collaboration/README.md

 # 🤝 Team Collaboration Charter

 Welcome to our project repository!
 This document outlines our team norms, values, and collaboration guidelines.
-Please review and follow these principles to ensure a respectful, productive, and enjoyable working environment.
+Please review and follow these principles to ensure a respectful, productive,and enjoyable working environment.

 ---

 ## 1. Trust & Accountability

 - ✅ Deliver tasks on time, tracked in **GitHub issues**.
 - 📢 Communicate blockers early via **Slack/WhatsApp**.
 - 🌟 Recognize efforts using Slack’s **Compliments Jar** and team meetings.